David A. Kenny

 Identification Issues with Standard CFA Model

-a total 6 trait and method factors with at least 2 trait and 2 method
+requires at least a total 6 trait and method factors with at least 2 trait and

-for the MTMM is not empirically identified for two very important cases:
+CFA model for the MTMM is not empirically identified for two very important

-they usually approach one of the cases, and so the standard CFA model is
+these conditions, they usually approach one of the cases, and so the standard

 very strong correlations